MattYu/EasyPlants/README.md

 Android Project using Firebase, Google Vision API & Arduino Wifi-Humidity Sensors + Water pump.

 # App Highlight
+This app waters your plants.

-All you need to do is take a picture of your plant and let the app handle the rest.
-The app figures out what type of plants you have and how much water it needs.
-Once a humidity range is saved, the app waters the plant automatically it for you!
+The user needs takes a picture of a plant and the app figures out what type of plants you have and how much water it needs:

 ![Imgur](https://i.imgur.com/KblHKoP.gif)